 Foreign Direct Investment (FDI) is a widely studied topic in business and economics research and is one of the top choices of both Bachelor's and Master’s students.
 FDI is a vast topic which is not only limited to the study of investments made by a foreign firm in another country, but also covers topics such as joint ventures, mergers and acquisitions, implications for growth and spill over effects.

-Writing a final dissertation is used by universities to test the understanding of students and the skills gained during their Undergraduate or Master’s courses.
+Writing a final dissertation is used by universities to test the understanding of students and the skills gained during their Bachelor's or Master’s courses.
 FDI dissertations are broadly divided into those that explore the determinants of FDI and those that investigate specific implications of FDI for the economy of the host countries.
 Within each type of study, there are many possibilities for creating narrow topics that will make a good title for a dissertation.
-However, it must be noted that writing an FDI dissertation at a Master’s level is very different from writing the same dissertation at an Undergraduate level.
-This article will help you understand the key differences between an Undergraduate and a Master’s level dissertation on FDI.
+However, it must be noted that writing an FDI dissertation at a Master’s level is very different from writing the same dissertation at a Bachelor's level.
+This article will help you understand the key differences between a Bachelor's and a Master’s level dissertation on FDI.